-Several studies have demonstrated that depth compensation is a mechanism that protects aquatic life from TDG related effects.
+Studies have demonstrated that depth compensation is a mechanism that protects aquatic life from TDG related effects.
 However, there is controversy whether fish can detect supersaturated waters and purposely depth compensate or if they haphazardly move through the water column to a preferred foraging or migration depth.
 Moreover, some studies suggest that depth compensation is more efficient for some fish than others.
 Significant differences in mortality for different fish at the same water depths and TDG levels, suggest that coping mechanisms for high TDG conditions may differ depending on the species.

-Finally, several studies have suggested that GBT may not be an appropriate metric to measure TDG related effects.
+Finally, a few studies have suggested that GBT may not be an appropriate metric to measure TDGrelated effects during very high acute TDG exposure events.
 Some researchers found poor relationships between GBT observations and elevated TDG conditions that result in mortality (Meekin and Allen 1974; Weitkamp et al. 2003b).
-This further brings in question, the efficacy of biological monitoring programs at hydropower projects and whether observations of GBT accurately depicts the health of aquatic life passing through dams or the resident species residing above or below dams.
+This brings into question the efficacy of biological monitoring programs at hydropower projects in particular scenarios, and whether observations of GBT accurately represents the health of aquatic life at all times.